nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_config.rst

 Using custom project configurations
 ***********************************

-You can use custom project configuration options for the associated image, specifying them at build time using :ref:`ug_multi_image_variables`, either temporarily until you clean the build pristinely or permanently.
+You can use custom project configuration options for the associated image, specifying them at build time.
+These settings are temporary and will remain enabled until you clean the build pristinely.

 For example, you can temporarily assign custom project configurations for both the bootloaders and a sample application as follows:

 .. code-block:: console

    west build -b nrf52840dk/nrf52840 zephyr/samples/hello_world -- \
-   -Db0_CONF_FILE=prj_immutable.conf \
+   -Db0_FILE_SUFFIX=immutable \
-   -Dmcuboot_CONF_FILE=prj_upgradable.conf \
+   -Dmcuboot_FILE_SUFFIX=upgradable \
-   -DCONF_FILE=prj_app.conf

-In the example above, :file:`prj_app.conf` includes :kconfig:option:`CONFIG_SECURE_BOOT` and :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` to enable the immutable and upgradable bootloaders by default.
-The configuration applied during the command execution is taken into account until you clean the build pristinely.

-Alternatively, you can follow :ref:`ug_multi_image_permanent_changes` and store configuration options for child images in separate files in the application source directory.
-For example, in the |NCS| applications and samples that use different :ref:`build types for configuration <gs_modifying_build_types>`, the :file:`child_image` folder in the application source directory is often used to apply :ref:`permanent configuration changes <configuration_permanent_change>`.
+   -Dapp_FILE_SUFFIX=app

 You can use custom project configuration files in combination with temporary configuration options associated with a single build, set using either the command line or Kconfig fragments.

 Assigning Kconfig fragments
 ***************************

-You can use Kconfig fragments specific to bootloaders to set temporary configuration options for the associated image, specifying them at build time using :ref:`ug_multi_image_variables`.
+You can use Kconfig fragments specific to bootloaders to set temporary configuration options for the associated image, specifying them at build time.

-For example, you can assign the :file:`my-custom-fragment.conf` fragment to the |NSIB|, which uses the child name of ``b0``, as follows:
+For example, you can assign the :file:`my-custom-fragment.conf` fragment to the |NSIB|, which uses the image name of ``b0``, as follows:

 .. code-block:: console

    west build -b nrf52840dk/nrf52840 zephyr/samples/hello_world -- \
-   -DCONFIG_SECURE_BOOT=y \
+   -DSB_CONFIG_SECURE_BOOT_APPCORE=y \
-   -DCONFIG_BOOTLOADER_MCUBOOT=y \
+   -DSB_CONFIG_BOOTLOADER_MCUBOOT=y \
    -Db0_EXTRA_CONF_FILE=my-custom-fragment.conf

 In the same way, you can replace ``b0`` with ``mcuboot`` to apply the :file:`my-custom-fragment.conf` fragment to the MCUboot image: